AlexanderWinters/kknds_wiki/wiki/docs/linux/disk_management.md

 Make sure you have partitioned the drives you want to use and the partition type is Linux RAID (it might work on empty space as well).

-Also make sure the drives are unmounted.
+Also, make sure the drives are unmounted.

 ```bash
 umount <device1>